 What happens after I submit my motor vehicle accident claim?

 After submitting your claim, the CTP insurer will conduct an investigation, during which you may be required to supply photos, medical documents or police records to help with the investigation.
 They must, within three months, let you know whether or not they have accepted liability (fault for the accident).
 There are three possible outcomes to your claim:

 - Liability has been accepted and the insurer will pay reasonable compensation.

 - Liability has been accepted with contributory negligence.
 This means that insurer believes you are partially at fault for the accident and the amount of compensation you receive may be reduced.

 - Liability has been denied and the insurer will not pay any compensation.

 If you are unhappy with the decision of the insurer (whether it’s for liability acceptance or the amount of compensation issued), you may need to renegotiate with them.
 If a resolution still cannot be reached, you may need an external body to resolve the dispute or (as a last resort) take the matter to court.

 Being involved in a car accident is an incredibly traumatising and painful event.
 Let the team here at LHD Lawyers handle your claim so you can focus on recovering.
-Get in touch with us today to arrange a free initial consultation.
+Contact us today or call 1800 838 481 to arrange a consultation.